cpske/ISP/introduction/index.md

 ### Presentation

 [Introduction to Course](Introduction-to-Course.pdf)
-[8 Recommendations to Developers (PDF)](Jomzap-Recommendations.pdf) ([ODP](Jomzap-Recommendations.odp) by Jomzaap Sittipithaya (จอมทรัพย์ สิทธิพิทยา), SKE graduate, entrepreneur, and co-founder of Exzy Corp, from his presentation at KU.
+[8 Recommendations to Developers](Jomzap-Recommendations.pdf) by Jomzaap Sittipithaya (จอมทรัพย์ สิทธิพิทยา), SKE graduate, entrepreneur, and co-founder of Exzy Corp, from his presentation at KU.
-[Advise from TaskWorld](TaskWorld-Advise) by SKE grads working at TaskWorld (software firm in Bangkok)
+[Advise from TaskWorld](TaskWorld-Advise) by SKE grads working at TaskWorld (international software firm in Bangkok).

 ## Course Organization